geekconvert/github-backup-tools/README.md

 ## Scripts

 ### `backup_github.sh`
 Creates mirror backups of all your GitHub repositories.
+Subsequent runs update the same backup directory so only new refs are transferred.

 **Features:**
 - Mirror clones (preserves all refs)